WHYAMERICASUCKS.COM

 BLM's Program Data page says 85,466 wild horses and burros were on BLM-managed lands as of March 1, 2026, while the agency's own maximum management level was 25,592.
 That is the official gap BLM uses to justify continued large-scale removals.

-This matters because the current argument is not over whether BLM is still in the roundup business.
 The agency's own numbers show it is planning around a long-term removal regime, not a brief emergency response.

 And the government is already warehousing a massive number of animals off the range